HSA/FSA

 • Cardiovascular disease: For those with heart disease or hypertension, regular exercise is often recommended to improve heart health and reduce blood pressure levels.

-• Mental health: Exercise and exercise equipment (like yoga mats, balance balls, or treadmills) can help reduce stress and improve mental well-being, which may be part of a prescribed treatment plan for conditions like anxiety, depression, or other stress-related disoreders.
+• Mental health: Exercise and exercise equipment (like yoga mats, balance balls, or treadmills) can help reduce stress and improve mental well-being, which may be part of a prescribed treatment plan for conditions like anxiety, depression, or other stress-related disorders.

 • Osteoporosis and osteopenia: Weight-bearing exercises (like lifting weights, resistance bands, or walking) can help prevent and even reverse bone-loss conditions and help improve bone density.